Fermat-ORG/fermat-framework/README.md

 # Crypto Wallet Platform

 Is a P2P platform with an open architecture that allows highly segmented wallets to be easily created on top of it by any developer using assets provided by other third parties.
 These in turn can be rebranded by marketeers and distributed by brands.
-An inbuilt licensing system guarantees each developer that the use license of their contributions will be enforced by the platform.
+An inbuilt licensing system guarantees each party that the use license of their contributions will be enforced by the platform.

 # Crypto Banking Platform